ersin-ahmed/herondevblog/README.md

 Contact Page:
 This page includes a Form for sending messages to the owner of the site.
 It uses SendGrip API to handle sending the message as an Email to the reciever.

+Layout:
+There's a layout file that includes the Navbar and the Footer and wraps it around the whole page.

 Deployment:
 This site was deployed using Vercel.